el634dev/el634dev/README.md

 #### About
 <!--I am passionate about creating user friendly designs and solving problems creatively.
 Being organized and detail oriented.-->
-I am a US based Computer Science student and aspiring developer.
-My first programming language was MySQL which I learned after take a Intro to Databases class in college.
+I am a US based Computer Science student and passionate about writing code.
+My first programming language was MySQL which I learned after take a Databases class in college.
 After I taught myself using online resources along with massive open online courses.
 I am passionate creating sustaniable resuable solutions and mainly code using HTML, CSS, JavaScript and React.

 <!--#### Coding Stats